 What also really helps with getting oxygen to the roots of your plants is using a breathable pot (see here for our page explaining the benefits of these compared to standard plastic pots).

-In either case, the most important aspect of any soil is its texture, ability to drain, and overall water "holding" ability.
-It’s important to note that there should be absolutely no "time release" chemical nutrients in the soil – these types of soil slowly release nutrients over the course of months, which provides too much nitrogen in the flowering stage and could impair overall bud growth.
+There should be absolutely no "time release" chemical nutrients in the soil – these types of soil slowly release nutrients over the course of months, which provides too much nitrogen in the flowering stage and could impair overall bud growth.

 Many potting soils come pre-fertilised to levels that are often too high for younger plants, causing over-feeding issues and stunting growth.
 Seed Mix is much gentler and won't burn young plants!
 You can then have complete control over fertilisation levels, administering nutrients as and when you need them.